BitcoinDesign/Guide/guide/payments/send.md

 ## Presenting payment requests

-Once the application has registered the payment request, it should provide clear instructions and options to the user.
+Once the application has imported a payment request, it should provide clear instructions and options to the user.

 <div class="image-slide-gallery">